govCMS/doca_comms_theme/doca_comms/README.txt

 DoCA Site Theme
 ===============

-The Department of Communications and Arts theme for the govCMS website
+govCMS theme for Department of Communications and the Arts (arts.gov.au)